Gopinath Kallianpur: Academic life

 In the start of his career he held the position of lecturer at the University of California, Berkeley, during 1951–52, and was a member of the Institute for Advanced Study, Princeton, from 1952 to 1953.
 In 1953 Kallianpur joined ISI and stayed in Calcutta until the summer of 1956.
 During the period distinguished scientists, like Ronald Fisher, Norbert Wiener and Yuri Linnik visited the Institute.
 Norbert Wiener collaborated with Kallianpur on topics including ergodic theory, prediction theory and generalized harmonic analysis Between 1956 and 1976 Kallianpur held a number of faculty positions at the Michigan State University (1956–59, 1961–63); Indiana University (1959–61); University of Minnesota.
 At University of Minnesota Kallianpur collaborated with Charlotte Striebel, a member of the Research Group of Lockheed Corporation working on filtering and control problems.
 From 1976 to 1979 he became the first director of the Indian Statistical Institute.
 In 1979 he was appointed Alumni Distinguished Professor at the University of North Carolina, Chapel Hill (1979–2001).
-Six years after his retirement in 2001 Professor Kallianpur moved to Nashville, Tennessee where he continued to work on mathematics, until moving to Cleveland, Ohio in 2014.
+Six years after his retirement in 2001 Kallianpur moved to Nashville, Tennessee where he continued to work on mathematics, until moving to Cleveland, Ohio in 2014.